Veleno Designs Quantum D2 Flashlight Review

 As most lights, the cell goes into the light with the anode toward the emitter.

 Here’s a runtime with the cell shown above.
 Output is quite low in my testing – from what I read, the D2 should be around 120 lumens.
 At startup, I’m only seeing around 55 lumens.
-This doesn’t bother me, since I’m not using this light in a way to need 120 lumens.
+This doesn’t bother me, since I’m not using this light in a way that needs 120 lumens.
 And my version is old, so maybe with newer emitters, you’ll see higher output, too.

 Neither runtime exhibited LVP; I ultimately shut the light off manually.

-Also these two runtimes are essentially the same – I just twisted the light as tight as I could for “Highest” and ran that twice.
+Also, these two runtimes are essentially the same – I just twisted the light as tight as I could for “Highest” and ran that twice.
 Since the lower modes aren’t defined, picking one of those wouldn’t be all that meaningful for testing.

 Pulse Width Modulation